cyverse-gis/suas-metadata/Calliope/DeveloperDocumentation.md

 Calliope is built using the standard MVC design pattern.

-In this design pattern, the model is created first with complete independent from the view or controller.
+In this design pattern, the model is created first with complete independence from the view or controller.
 The model contains the data of the program and functions to manipulate that data.
 Any database connections or network threads are managed by the model.

 The view is completely independent from the model, but is linked or 'bound' to the controller.
 The view is made up of FXML and CSS files that define each user interface component.
 Each FXML file begins with a component that has an `fx:controller="x.y.z"` attribute that defines the controller the FXML file is bound to.
 Any actions done to the UI are forwarded to the controller through action listeners.